Regret-Optimal Filtering for Prediction and Estimation: Numerical examples

 \section{Numerical examples}

-We have performed two numerical experiments to evaluate the performance of the regret-optimal estimator compared to the traditional $H_2$ and $H_\infty$ estimators.
-As mentioned earlier, the performance of any (linear) estimator is governed by the transfer operator $T_K$ that maps the disturbance sequences $\v{w}$ and $\v{v}$ to the errors sequences $\v{e}$.
-It will be useful to represent this operator via its transfer function in the $z$-domain, i.e.,
+In this section, numerical experiments are performed in order to evaluate the merits of the regret-optimal filter compared to the traditional $\mathcal H_2$ and $\mathcal H_\infty$ estimators.
+The experiments are done both in the time domain for particular disturbances, but also in the frequency domain where the behaviour across all energy-bounded disturbances can be illustrated.
+By \eqref{eq:error_def}, the performance of any linear estimator is governed by the transfer operator $T_{\mathcal K}$ that maps the disturbances $\v{w}$ and $\v{v}$ to the errors sequences $\v{e}$.
+When the estimator $T_{\mathcal K}$ is time-invariant, it is useful to represent it via its transfer matrix in the $z$-domain

-The squared Frobenius norm of $T_K$, which is what the $H_2$ estimator minimizes, is given by
+The squared Frobenius norm of $T_K$, which is what the $\mathcal H_2$ estimator minimizes, is given by